ninesl/mindtick/README.md

 After go has been installed, run `go install github.com/ninesl/mindtick@latest`

-If your `$PATH` variables are setup correctly *(will be by default)* run `mindtick` in a new terminal window to ensure Mindtick was installed correctly.
+If your `$PATH` variables are setup correctly *(should be by default)* run `mindtick version` in a new terminal window to ensure Mindtick was installed correctly.

 ## Why make this instead of a todo.txt?